Invoices-Manager/Invoices-Manager-Windows/README.md

 ### W = Revision version (bug fixes)

 ## v1.3.0.0
-- There is now a main menu where you can switch to certain interfaces
+- There is now a main menu where you can switch to certain interfaces.
 - You can now double-click on a cell to store its content in your clipboard.
+- The Notebook is now also included in the BackUp. (its works like the Invoice BackUp, see "v1.2.3.0")

 ## v1.2.3.2
 - SaveAs had a logical error, you could not select/use a custom filename